threeaccents/mahi/README.md

 Other benefits of chunking up files are the ability to resume uploads and being able to upload multiple files concurrently.
 Mahi handles both scenarios for you with ease.
 ## File Transformations
 Mahi supports file transformations via url query params.
-Currently the supported operations are:
+Currently, the supported operations are:
  - Resize (width, height) `?width=100&height=100`
  - Smart Crop `?crop=true`
  - Flip `?flip=true`